 When the Chagall painting arrived at shipping company Natural Le Coultre’s facility at the Geneva Freeport, Rappo accompanied the Rybolovlevs to see it.
 Bouvier, who had taken over Natural Le Coultre from his father, was waiting.

-According to Rappo and Bouvier, the Swiss dealer’s presence was a pure coincidence.
+According to Rappo and Bouvier, the Swiss dealer’s presence was a pure coincidence, as they had never met or talked before.
 Yves Bouvier introduced himself as the head of Natural Le Coultre and took them to the showroom.
 But Rybolovlev began to fear that he had been ripped off when he noticed that the Chagall painting lacked an authenticity certificate.
 The missing certificate gave Bouvier his chance to earn Rybolovlev’s respect.
 He offered to obtain the paper as a token of goodwill, a promise he quickly fulfilled.

 After that, Rappo became a vocal advocate for Bouvier, encouraging Rybolovlev to leverage the art dealer’s connections and discretion to build his art collection.
 A meeting was soon arranged in the Rybolovlevs’ home in Cologny with both Yves Bouvier and Tania Rappo present, so that they could hash out the details of a future working relationship.

 What exactly happened at that meeting gets at the heart of the disagreement in the Bouvier Affair.
 Bouvier says that he offered his services to the Rybolovlevs in a generic way.
 “I have the information,” he told them.
 “I can sell you paintings.”
 Dmitry Rybolovlev, however, recalls this episode quite differently: Bouvier allegedly offered to acquire paintings for the Russian in exchange for a commission equal to 2% of each artwork’s selling price.
 The art dealer disputes this claim.